ehoang0106/blog/source/_drafts/containerized.md

 - docker
 - raspberry-pi
 ---
-As part of my journey in web development and data collection, I developed a real-time currency price tracking application that monitors prices from orbwatch.trade.
+As part of my journey in web development and data collection, I developed a real-time currency price tracking application that monitors prices.
 This project combines web scraping, data storage, and visualization to create a useful tool for currency price monitoring.
 Initially deployed on AWS, I later migrated the application to a Raspberry Pi to optimize costs while maintaining full functionality.

 ## Architecture Overview